TonyBUK/AoC/2016/Day08/readme.md

 Introducing Fizz Buzz... enterprise edition.
 I mean I don't hate it, but this implementation is frankly adding more layers than is really needed.
 It does result in a pretty clean solution, but the amount of boiler plate code needed is a tad overkill.
 Oh and for the grid class, I've not bothered testing negative shifts or massive shifts, as it wasn't needed... but because I was turning this into a class based solution, I did feel compelled to add relatively pointless extentions to the capability as a result.
 May or may not be inspired by real life "dead" code I've had to deal with...

 **C**

+This goes massively in the other direction compared to C++.
+Gains a slight speed advantage by working natively with strings, since these are just data arrays in C/C++.